EUROPEAN STANDARS ON SAFETY SHOES1

 Protective footwear under EN ISO 20346: 2011 are called "Protective footwear".
 They are essentially identical to safety footwear.
 The only differences are the following:

-use in all workplaces where 100 J protection is sufficient
+N.B.: use in all workplaces where 100 J protection is sufficient

 Work shoes under EN ISO 20347: 2012 are called "work shoes" or "professional".
 They are essentially identical to the footwear analyzed previously.
 They differ from not having a protection tip and the marking is done by replacing the letters "S" and "P" with "O" (from English "occupational" = work) and therefore identified with 01, 02, 03.
 The resistance to non-obligatory FO hydrocarbons must be indicated on the marking.